epomatti/azure-defender-for-cloud/README.md

 - Vulnerability: Faulty SQL statement or no sanitation.
 - Potential: An active exploit has occurred against an identified application vulnerable to SQL injection.

+## Workflow automation

+Use Workflow automation to react when state changes in Defender.

+Trigger conditions:

+- Security alert
+- Recommendation
+- Regulatory compliance standards

+A Logic App will be created so that it can be selected via the Portal.

 [1]: https://learn.microsoft.com/en-us/azure/defender-for-cloud/auto-deploy-azure-monitoring-agent
 [2]: https://learn.microsoft.com/en-us/azure/defender-for-cloud/concept-agentless-data-collection